Home » How to Make Jamaican Jerk Red Snapper in the Oven

 Jamaican Jerk Snapper

-This recipe is my tribute to that memory—oven-baked instead of grilled, but just as flavorful, with a buttery cabbage and carrot stuffing that steams right in the cavity.
+This recipe is my tribute to that exact memory—oven-baked instead of grilled, because Indiana weather is rude, but still wrapped in foil, still packed with jerk flavor, and still finished with a buttery cabbage and carrot stuffing that steams right inside the fish.

 Gloved Hand holding a bottle of Walkerswood Jamaican Jerk Seasoning Mild